uadmin/uadmin-docs/tutorial/part6.rst

 	Name string `uadmin:"required;search;categorical_filter;filter"`

-Rebuild your application.
+**NOTE:** Rebuild your application to take effect.

 In Item model, click the filter button on the upper right.

 Result